skip to Main Content

 Application Timeline and Materials

-Applications to the Religious Worlds institute are due by 11:59 pm ET, on Tuesday, March 1, 2022.
-Applicants will be notified of the admission committee’s decisions on Friday, March 25, 2022.
-If you are admitted, you will have until Friday, April 8, 2022 to accept or decline the offer of admission.
+Applications to the Religious Worlds institute are due by 11:59 pm PT, on Tuesday, March 5, 2024.
+Applicants will be notified of the admission committee’s decisions on Friday, April 5, 2024.
+If you are admitted, you will have until Friday, April 19, 2024 to accept or decline the offer of admission.
 Once an applicant has accepted an offer to attend any NEH summer program, they may not accept an additional offer or withdraw in order to accept a different offer.

 Application materials should be submitted through this Google Form, with the exception of a reference letter which your referee must email to institute@interfaithcenter.org by the application deadline.
 Do not send your application to NEH — applications sent to NEH will not be reviewed.
 A complete application consists of the following four items: